L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

-We neglect this phenomenon, because at the moment we do not know other natural systems of polynomials that define $X_c(q,n,m,i)(\n F_q)$.
-See [GL], Remark 0.5 for a possible invariant definition of the dimension of $X_c(q,n,m,i)(\n F_q)$.
+We neglect this phenomenon, because at the moment we do not know other natural systems of polynomials that define $X_\g c(q,n,m,i)_{fc}(\n F_q)$.
+See [GL16], page 121 for a possible invariant definition of the dimension of $X_\g c(q,n,m,i)_{fc}(\n F_q)$.

-As we mentioned above, the main problem of this subject is the Question 0.0.3.
-Its number field case analog is the following: is the analytic rank of twists of a fixed elliptic curve over $\n Q$ bounded, or not?
-It is conjectured that not.

 {\bf 0.2.
-Subject of the present paper: $T=\infty$, $q=2$, $n=0$, field = $\n Q$.}
+Subject of the present paper: $\g c=\infty$, $q=2$, $n=0$, field = $\n C$.}